 - Developing our assessment system to identify gaps in learning

 - Making use of our own data to expand existing interventions

 - Ensuring there is good or better teaching on a day to day basis

 - Making use of research when evaluating interventions and considering the implementation of new interventions

 - Promoting reading through engaging texts

-Money is used to benefit all pupil premium children and supports higher as well as lower ability children by extending provision on offer.
+Money is used to benefit all pupil premium children and supports higher as well as lower ability children by extending the provision on offer.

 Further information about Pupil Premium funding can be found on the Government website: